 Telkwa Photo SimonSees.com

-Telkwa village is a small community in Northern British Columbia.
+Telkwa is a small community that lies in the Bulkley Valley along the Yellowhead Highway 16 in Northern British Columbia.
 The town is surrounded by a beautiful natural landscape, and has a rich history and culture.
-There are many provincial parks in the area, visitors can enjoy numerous outdoor activities including fishing and hiking.
-Visitors should also be sure to check out Narnia Farms, a certified organic herb farm with plantings of common herbs for harvesting plus gorgeous herb display gardens.
-There is also a dye garden, culinary herb garden and a tea garden.
-Some of the products include; jams, jellies, teas, honey, candles, soaps, mustards, and seasonings.
+There are many provincial parks in the area where you can enjoy numerous outdoor activities including fishing and hiking.
+Also, be sure to check out Narnia Farms, a certified organic herb farm with plantings of common herbs for harvesting plus gorgeous herb display gardens, a dye garden, culinary herb garden and a tea garden.

 The Bulkley Valley and north to the Yukon border support an abundant and diverse population of wildlife.
-Certified guides offer world class wilderness adventures suited to virtually every taste from; hunting, trail rides, and angling excursions, to horseback expeditions, wildlife viewing and photo safaris.
-Moose inhabit willow-rich river valleys, and sub-boreal timber areas.
+Certified guides offer world class wilderness adventures from hunting, trail rides, and angling excursions, to horseback expeditions, wildlife viewing and photo safaris.
+Moose inhabit willow-rich river valleys, and sub boreal timber areas.
 Grizzly and black bear are numerous throughout this area.
 In fall, the bears are found feeding in salmon streams.
-Stone Sheep are also common in the northern region in the mountainous terrain of the Stikine and Cassiar Mountains.
-Additionally, Mountain Caribou can be found in the high alpine tundra and plateau country from Tweedsmuir Park to north of the 56 parallel.
+Stone sheep are also common in the northern region in the mountainous terrain of the Stikine and Cassiar Mountains.
+Additionally, mountain caribou can be found in the high alpine tundra and plateau country from Tweedsmuir Park to north of the 56th parallel.

 For those with an interest in history, the Telkwa Museum, which is housed in the original 1920 school building, is an excellent place to learn about the town’s heritage.
 Visitors can also take a walking tour of 26 restored heritage buildings including the 1910 St. Stephen’s Anglican Church, Hong Chong’s Laundry and Bath House and the Interior Creamery.